The information they’d been given was wrong. The island base was supposed to be nearly abandoned; instead, it was crawling with Ozai-sympathisers.

 “Sorry,” Zuko said again, eyes flicking rapidly over them.
 There was no recognition there.
 Only blank fear.
 “Sorry.
 I’ll do better.”

 Zuko struggled up onto his knees.
-Katara hovered him, worried he was going to try and stand again.
+Katara hovered over him, worried he was going to try and stand again.
 That’s not what it looked like to Sokka, though.
 It looked almost like Zuko was trying to prop himself up in a seiza position.

 “Zuko,” Katara said.
 “You’re going to hurt yourself.”